 The basis for the STI-index is that the intelligibility of speech is largely based on the slow modulation of the strength of the sound pressure signal that acts as a carrier.
-In the STI-method, the carrier is a stationary gaussian noise signal divided in seven bands in octave steps ranging from 125 Hz to 8 kHz.
+For the full STI-method, the carrier is a stationary gaussian noise signal divided in seven bands in octave steps ranging from 125 Hz to 8 kHz.
 The bandwidth of each band is one-half octave.
-Each of the bands is modulated with one of 14 modulation frequencies.
+Each of the bands is modulated with 14 modulation frequencies one by one.
 The modulation frequencies are selected in one-third octave steps from 0,63 Hz to 12,5 Hz.
 This gives in total 98 combinations.